Lets Read At Mayfield

 Reading is vital.
 Simple as that.
 One of the key achievements needed for life and definitely part of the skills you need for 'when you grow up'.
 We have invested in, and established, of number of different activities and projects to encourage regular reading and importantly reading at home.
 We aim for more of our children to leave Mayfield meeting expected standards and higher in reading at eleven years old and being on track to do this in the years beforehand.
 The actions below will help us to fulfill this together.

 THE 'TALK FOR READING GANG'

 Launched on World Book Day, with families and our children, our characters are visible across school as each of them use question frames and prompts to encourage talk before reading, ready for reading, during reading and after reading.
 Use each character, as we spotlight upon them in school, to chat with your children.
 Encourage the children to talk in full sentences, to offer their thoughts, to use different words, to discuss the way texts look, to say which they prefer and why and to discuss new or interesting phrases.
 Take a look at the gang in our Reading Carnival area and use the gang as part of your daily reading.

-LAUNCHED WITH FAMILIES ON FRIDAY 6TH MARCH AND MONDAY 9TH MARCH.
+LAUNCHED WITH FAMILIES JUST PRIOR TO THE FIRST PARTIAL CLOSURE PERIOD.
 IF YOU WANT TO KNOW MORE THEN CONTACT SCHOOL - WE WILL BE HAPPY TO SPEND TIME TALKING ABOUT HOW THE GANG CAN HELP YOUR CHATS ABOUT READING AT HOME WITH YOUR CHILDREN.
 (DOWNLOAD YOUR COPY AT THE BOTTOM OF THIS PAGE)